 William Faulkner was awarded the Nobel Prize for Literature in 1950.
 He was born in New Albany, Mississippi, in 1897 and died in 1962.
 His books include The Sound and the Fury, As I Lay Dying, and Absalom, Absalom!, as well as several other novels and short-story collections.

-Etgar Keret’s stories and graphic novels have been published in thirty languages.
+Etgar Keret’s stories have been published in more than forty languages.
 For the 2007 film Jellyfish, he and his wife, Shira Geffen, won the Caméra d’Or prize at the Cannes Film Festival and the Best Director Award from the French Artists and Writers’ Guild.
 In 2010, Keret received the decoration of Chevalier de l’Ordre des Arts et des Lettres.
 He lives in Tel Aviv.

 JT LeRoy is the author of the novel Sarah, the story collection The Heart Is Deceitful Above All Things, and the novella Harold's End.
 He was the associate producer of Gus Van Sant's film Elephant, winner of the Palme d'Or at the 2003 Cannes Film Festival, and is writing an original screenplay for another film to be directed by Van Sant.
 Visit his website at www.jtleroy.com.